Welcome

 Germany and Viet Nam: Bilateral relations

-Since 2011, Germany and Viet Nam have had a “strategic partnership” involving cooperation projects in numerous policy fields.
-Relations are shaped by the many different intersocietal contacts.
-Germany and Viet Nam regard themselves as partners in endeavours to uphold multilateralism, free trade and investment, as well as environmental and climate protection.
+Since 2011, Germany and Viet Nam have had a strategic partnership involving cooperation projects in numerous policy fields.
+Many different intersocietal contacts shape the countries’ relations.
+Germany and Viet Nam regard themselves as partners in promoting multilateralism, free trade and investment, as well as environmental and climate protection.

-Germany is Viet Nam’s most important trading partner in the EU, while Viet Nam ranks among Germany’s largest trading partners within ASEAN.
-More than 350 German companies are currently represented in Viet Nam.
-German investment has created around 50,000 jobs in Viet Nam.
+With a volume of trade of more than 18 billion euro (2024), Germany is Viet Nam’s most important trading partner in the EU, while Viet Nam ranks among Germany’s largest trading partners within ASEAN.
+More than 500 German companies are currently represented in Viet Nam, more than 4000 German companies export goods to Viet Nam and German investment has created around 50,000 jobs in the country.

 The free trade agreement between Viet Nam and the European Union, which entered into force in 2020, gave a further boost to economic relations between Germany and Viet Nam.
-The investment protection agreement signed in 2019 still has to be ratified by several EU member states.
+The investment protection agreement signed in 2019 still requires ratification by various EU member states.

-Bilateral cultural relations are developing well.
-Numerous cultural, academic and scientific institutions (including the German Academic Exchange Service (DAAD), the Goethe-Institut, the Vietnamese-German University and the International German School) are active in Viet Nam.
-The more than 100,000 Vietnamese who have worked or studied in Germany form a unique bridge between the two countries.
+Bilateral cultural relations allow plenty of room for the implementation of projects.
+Numerous cultural, academic and scientific institutions are active in Viet Nam – including the German Academic Exchange Service (DAAD), the Goethe-Institut, the Vietnamese-German University and the International German School.
+The more than 200,000 Vietnamese who live in Germany today, along with those who have returned to Viet Nam, form a unique bridge linking the two countries.

 Since 1998, Germany and Viet Nam have also maintained institutionalised relations in the spheres of security and defence.
-In November 2022, the two countries’ defence ministries signed an agreement on intensifying cooperation in this field.
+In November 2022, the defence ministries of the two countries signed an agreement on intensifying cooperation in this field.